Polyurea Garage Floor Coatings in Troy, MI

 Orchard Trail Drive, Troy, MI

-Our crew arrived at this Orchard Trail Drive property to find a 530-square-foot garage floor covered in a failed painted coating.
-The paint had lost adhesion across much of the slab.
-Flaking and peeling were visible throughout.
-One concrete step leads to the interior door.
-No vertical surfaces were included in the scope.
-The slab needed full removal of the old coating, crack repair, and surface repair before any new system could go down.
+The 530-square-foot slab at this Orchard Trail Drive garage was covered in a failed painted coating.
+The paint had lost adhesion across much of the surface — flaking and peeling throughout.
+One concrete step leads to the interior door and was included in the scope.
+No vertical surfaces were in scope.

-Crack and Flood Repair
+Patch and Flood

-The single concrete step leading to the interior door was included in the scope.
-Our crew abraded the tread and riser by hand to prepare those surfaces for coating.
+Our crew abraded the tread and riser of the single concrete step by hand.
 Hand preparation ensures full coverage on the nosing and edges where a grinder cannot reach.
 The step was cleaned and confirmed ready before the base coat went down.

 NEW Garage Floor Coating